rasteric/lottery_ada/Readme.md

 ## Future Plans

-This repository is in final status and no changes will be made unless someone finds a bug.
+This repository is in final status and no changes are planned unless someone finds a bug.